Juan Esnáider: Temperament

 During his first spell at Zaragoza and while at Atlético Madrid, Esnáider was considered by many as one of the most promising strikers in European football.
 However, this was often overshadowed by his misconduct and foul play in many matches:

-After missing a penalty kick in Atlético's match against AFC Ajax, in the 1996–97 edition of the UEFA Champions League, he made a ferocious two-footed tackle at Richard Witschge, but was lucky to receive only a yellow card.
+After missing a penalty kick in Atlético's match against Ajax, in the 1996–97 edition of the UEFA Champions League, he made a ferocious two-footed tackle at Richard Witschge, but was lucky to receive only a yellow card.
 Minutes later, he was enraged when he was substituted by coach Radomir Antić, shouting out profanities; the next day, he was transferlisted by illusive chairman Jesús Gil.

-In 2000–01's dying stages, as Zaragoza fought to retain their top-division status, Esnáider brutally assaulted a RC Celta de Vigo player with his elbow (with the consequent dismissal), allegedly after being told by the club he would be deemed surplus to requirements for the following season.
+In 2000–01's dying stages, as Zaragoza fought to retain their top-division status, Esnáider brutally assaulted a Celta de Vigo player with his elbow (with the consequent dismissal), allegedly after being told by the club he would be deemed surplus to requirements for the following season.
 The player denied, however, this as the main reason for the incident.

 At the 1991 World Youth Championships, Esnáider was sent off for headbutting referee Guy Goethals and calling him a "son of a whore".
 He was banned from international football for a year, and Argentina were disqualified from the following edition of the tournament.

 Personal life

-Esnáider's son, also named Juan, was also a footballer and a forward.
-He too represented Zaragoza.
+Esnáider was of Volga German and Spanish descent.
+His surname was a Spanish spelling of the German Schneider, meaning "tailor".

 On Christmas Day 2012, Esnáider lost a 17-year-old son to illness.
-His surname was a Spanish spelling of the German Schneider, which meant "tailor", and he was of Volga German and Spanish descent.
+A son also named Juan, was also a footballer and a forward, and he too represented Zaragoza; another son, Facundo was born during his spell in Porto, and also played the sport.